alumnium-hq/alumnium.github.io/src/content/docs/docs/guides/verifications.md

 A screenshot is taken for the visible part of the page.
 :::

-Occasionally, the web page state is not enough for Alumnium to perform the check.
+Occasionally, the application state is not enough for Alumnium to perform the check.
 In this case, instruct it to take a screenshot of the page and include it in the verification decision.
 This is useful when you need to check the visual representation of elements or their spatial relationships.

 For example, in your test for the To-Do application, you might need a check that a completed task is shown with a strikethrough style.